 Laboratory cold storage and the protection of sensitive samples rely heavily on temperature uniformity.
-Manual defrost freezers will ultimately provide the best temperature uniformity when maintained properly, but manually defrosting a freezer can be strenuous and time consuming.
+A manual defrost laboratory freezer will ultimately provide the best temperature uniformity when maintained properly.
+But manually defrosting a freezer can be strenuous and time consuming.
 Whether your laboratory consists of ultra low temp freezers, deep chest freezers or even standard upright and undercounter freezers, this article will help simplify the manual defrost process.

 This question relies on your laboratory’s standards/preferences and what you are storing in your freezer.
 You must constantly monitor your freezers frost and internal temperature in order to ensure your samples are safe.
 When frost builds up in a freezer it begins to insulate the walls which will eventually warm the internal chamber.
 More Frost = Less Temperature Uniformity.